eivindbohler/tinyllama2/README.md

 ```
 C:\SOFTMPU\>softmpu /mpu:330 /sb:220 /irq:7
 ```
+If you want to hook up an I²C OLED display to the mt32-pi, there's a pin header on the TinyLlama labeled "I2C_OLED".
+The order of the pins from 1 to 4 is: GND, VCC, SCL, SDA with pin 1 being the one closest to the 3.5mm audio jack.

 ## WiFi Connectivity
 There's a [section][wiki-wifi] in the wiki dedicated to this, take a look.